Un-Break My Heart: Chart performance

 In the United States, "Un-Break My Heart" managed to peak at number one on the Billboard Hot 100 for eleven weeks, from the week of December 7, 1996 to the week of February 15, 1997, and stayed in the same position on the Adult Contemporary chart for fourteen weeks.
-The song was later ranked as the fourth most popular song of the decade on the 1990-1999 Decade-End Hot 100 chart.
+The song was later ranked as the fourth-most popular song of the decade on the 1990-1999 Decade-End Hot 100 chart.
 In July 2008, "Un-Break My Heart" was listed as the tenth most popular song of all time by Billboard.
 Despite its success on the Hot 100, the song would not reach the number-one position of the Hot R&B Singles chart, remaining at number two for four weeks behind "I Believe I Can Fly" by R. Kelly.
 It sold 2.4 million copies domestically and was certified platinum by the Recording Industry Association of America (RIAA).
 "Un-Break My Heart" also achieved commercial success worldwide, reaching number one in Austria, Belgium (Wallonia), the European Hot 100 Singles, Sweden, and Switzerland, while reaching the top five in several European countries.

 In the week of November 4, 1996, the song debuted at number four in the UK Singles Chart, reaching a peak at number two after seven weeks on the chart.
 According to the British Phonographic Industry (BPI), it has sold and streamed over 1,200,000 units there, being certified double platinum.
 In Australia, the song peaked at number six, and was later certified platinum by the Australian Recording Industry Association (ARIA), for shipments of more than 70,000 units of the single.

-Promotion

 Music video

+Background

 LaFace Records commissioned a music video to be directed by Bille Woodruff.
+The concept is a melodramatic tearjerker that evolves around Braxton grieving the sudden death of her lover, played by model Tyson Beckford.

+Synopsis

-The concept evolves around the ending of Braxton's relationship with her lover, played by model Tyson Beckford.
-As the video begins, Beckford is seen leaving their home, with Braxton giving him a goodbye kiss, then going to check the mailbox.
-After he leaves the garage, a speeding car suddenly appears and causes an accident, leaving him lying on the street while Braxton cries over his body.
-She then walks around the house, remembering the good moments she had with him, such as swimming in the pool and playing Twister.
-During the bridge and final chorus, Braxton is seen singing the song during a live concert, an allusion to the film A Star is Born.
+As the video begins, Beckford is seen leaving their home in a motorbike, with Braxton giving him a goodbye wave, then going to check the mailbox.
+After he leaves the garage, a car suddenly appears and the careless driver causes an accident, killing him on impact.
+A shocked Braxton runs to his side, trying to revive him and then cradles his lifeless body while tearfully crying over him.
+She then walks around the house, remembering the happy times she had with him, such as swimming in the pool, having passionate sex with him in the shower, shaving his beard and playing Twister.
+During the bridge and final chorus, Braxton is seen singing the song during a live concert, an allusion to the film A Star Is Born.
 As applause rises, the video fades to black.
 The music video premiered on September 10, 1996, on MTV.
+The video received nominations for Best Female Video and Best R&B Video at the 1997 MTV Video Music Awards.